Photo by Nikki Doyle

 MEDICAL REQUIREMENTS: As new information unfolds regarding the COVID-19 pandemic, we will update this link as we learn new requirements if any, for travel between Belize and the United States.

 The Center For Disease Control has issued a set of recommendations for travel to Belize.
 In general, any travelers to third world countries should be up to date on measles (MMR), Tetanus (Td or Tdap), Hepatitis A, and Typhoid.
 Flu vaccines are recommended.
 There may be additional travel recommendations, so we encourage you to check with your health provider and the CDC Traveler’s Page for Belize for the latest travel updates.
 If possible, one should receive their travel immunizations 4-6 weeks prior to travel for maximum benefit.
-Although malaria is not a risk in Belize City or the cayes, we will be in the jungle or near swampy areas for 5 days.
-To my knowledge, no one has contracted Malaria over the last 35 years that I have led trips to Belize.
-Many participants have taken an anti-malarial drug while others have not.
-Your health provider can suggest an appropriate anti-malarial medication.
-The best recommendation for the prevention of malaria and dengue fever is using appropriate clothing and a strong, effective mosquito repellent (with DEET or Picarin).
-We travel through caves during our adventure, however we are not expecting bat exposures or recommending rabies vaccinations.
+In June of 2023, The World Heath Organization certified Belize as Malaria Free.
+To my knowledge, no one has had Malaria over the last 39 years that I have led trips to Belize.
+The best recommendation for the prevention of biting insects is using appropriate clothing and a strong, effective mosquito repellent.
+We travel through caves during our adventure, however we are not expecting bat exposures or recommending rabies vaccinations due to bats.

 Please visit the CDC Traveler’s Page on Belize for updates and suggestions before you travel.
 All medical precautions are the decision of each participant.
-You may also consult a travel clinic that specializes in immunizations and travel updates.
-In Santa Cruz County, we have Dover’s Travel Clinic as a local resource.
+You may also consult a travel clinic that specializes in immunizations and travel updates as well as discussing your trip with your health care provider.

 ACCOMMODATIONS:

 Black Orchid Resort Double occupancy rooms designed for the eco-adventure traveler located on the Belize River.
-Private bathrooms with hot showers, pool and spa (Day One- morning of Day Four).
+Private bathrooms with hot showers, air conditioning, pool and spa (Day One- morning of Day Four, and our final night in Belize).

 Hopkins Village Double to triple occupancy cabanas or rental house with private bathrooms/showers.
 Air Conditioned rooms are located in a traditional Garifuna village close to a sandy beach on The Caribbean Sea. ” (Day Four-Day Five).